 Welcome to Eirene Cafe

-For one in four of us.
+For one in four of us, this is the reality.

 So, what is Eirene Cafe?